-You will need Academic Technology Approval Scheme clearance if you are an international student intending to study a science, technology or engineering subject, either taught or research.
-The MSc in Particles, Strings and Cosmology F3K209 also requires ATAS clearance.
+You may need Academic Technology Approval Scheme clearance if you are an international student intending to study a science, technology or engineering subject, either taught or research.

 If you need to apply for ATAS clearance we will tell you in your offer letter.
 It is advisable that you apply for ATAS clearance as soon as you are able to, as at peak times of the year it can sometimes take longer than usual to receive a response.